 Program Highlights

-• Additional Benefits: Offers job placement services for eligible graduates and a free laptop if you pay the tuition in full.
+- Additional Benefits: Offers job placement assistance for eligible graduates and a free laptop if you pay the tuition in full.

 Pros and Cons

-• Pros: Preppy’s program offers unparalleled flexibility with online, self-paced learning.
+- Pros: Preppy’s program offers unparalleled flexibility with online, self-paced learning.
 The tuition is affordable, and students receive a university certificate from Auburn University.
-The program prepares students for the CCMA certification and includes an externship for hands-on experience.
-The job placement services and free laptop are additional perks that make this program stand out.
+The program prepares students for the CCMA certification and includes an externship opportunity for hands-on experience.
+The job placement assistance and free laptop are additional perks that make this program stand out.

 Also read: Is Medical Assistant School Hard?